btcross26/genestboost/README.md

-# forward_stagewise_regression
+# genestboost

-Generic regression performed in a forward stagewise manner, not to be confused with stepwise.
+Python package to perform gradient boosting with any generic estimator along with some targeted/specific implementations for certain modeling algorithms